pembletonc/blogdown/content/page/CV.md

 description = ""
 +++

-#EDUCATION
+# EDUCATION

 #### University of Waterloo

-* Master of Environmental Studies (Geomatics) \hfill 2017
+* Master of Environmental Studies (Geomatics) 2017
-* Bachelor of Environmental Studies (International Development, honours) \hfill 2015
+* Bachelor of Environmental Studies (International Development, honours) 2015
-* Diploma in Environmental Assessment \hfill 2015
+* Diploma in Environmental Assessment  2015
-* Diploma in Excellence in Geographic Information Systems \hfill 2015
+* Diploma in Excellence in Geographic Information Systems  2015

-#EMPLOYMENT
+# EMPLOYMENT
 * January 2017 – July 2017 	GIS Researcher • Institut national de la recherche scientifique, Urbanisation, Culture, Société recherche centre (UCS)
 In a research setting, assisting staff and researchers with a variety of publications, spatial analyses, developing presentation graphics, and covering broader operational topics.
 Development of spatial databases for a multidisciplinary research team on pedestrian and cyclist accidents and their socioeconomic relationship, and the relationship with built urban form and increased prevalence of pedestrian - vehicle accidents.